 Spring Hill Veterans Park.

-Before construction on the park can begin, a road had to be built to access the site.
+Before construction on the park began, a road had to be built to access the site.
 Bids were accepted and a contract awarded by the City Council to construct the new road, called Veterans Lane.

 In 2017, a bid from Vireo was accepted by the City Council.
 Vireo designed a park plan, which was passed in the Parks Advisory Board and the Planning Commission before approval by the City Council in early 2018.
 The park plan includes trails, fishing piers, a veterans memorial, outdoor education areas, a playground, ADA accessible dock, a canoe launch, shelters and more.
-Staff tentatively plans to break ground on the first phase of the park in 2018.
+Staff broke ground on the first phase of the park in early 2018 and continues to work to open this park to our residents.

 Spring Hill City Lake

-Spring Hill City Lake is located at 169 Highway and Lone Elm Road.
-Access to the lake is by way of the Sycamore Ridge Golf Course entrance on Club House Drive to lake parking.
-The lake covers about 40 acres and features a variety of fish, including crappie, blue gill, largemouth bass, and channel cat.
+Veterans Park is situated on the west side of Spring Hill City Lake, located near U.S. 169 and Lone Elm Road.
+While Veterans Park is under construction, access to the lake is by way of the Sycamore Ridge Golf Course entrance on Club House Drive to lake parking.
+The lake covers about 40 acres and features a variety of fish, including crappie, blue gill, largemouth bass and channel cat.
 As part of the Community Fisheries Assistance Program, anglers who hold a state fishing license may fish here without a City permit.
-You may only fish on the west side of the lake.
 Other rules for fishing at City lakes may be found here.